arneesh/athro/README.md

 #### Beautify Date
 ```
-Pass date object to convert it to -> sample : Jan 21 2020 format (Month Day Year)"
+Pass date object to convert it to -> sample : Jan 21 2020 format (Month Day Year)

 import { beautifyDate } from 'athro';
 ```